Saint-Ouen-le-Brisoult

 Saint-Ouen-le-Brisoult (/fr/) is a commune in the Orne department in north-western France.

 The inhabitants are known as Audoniens and Audoniennes.

-Demographics

-The population has varied over the past 50 years:
+Geography

+The commune is made up of the following collection of villages and hamlets, Les Haies, La Frogerie and Saint-Ouen-le-Brisoult.

+The commune is located within the Normandie-Maine Regional Natural Park.

+The river Mayenne flows through the commune.